Welcome to Kelly's Corner!

 In 2005, I wanted to broaden my horizons a bit and expanded into graphic arts and design.
 In 2008 I launched RainDrop Design as a graphic design company.
-Most of my clients are small companies that are just getting off the ground and need help with a logo, business cards, or a flyer or two.
-Sometimes I have clients who need patent illustrations or help with doing some 3d modeling for conceptual designs of an invention.
+Most of my clients were small companies that are just getting off the ground and need help with a logo, business cards, or a flyer or two.
+Sometimes I had clients who need patent illustrations or help with doing some 3d modeling for conceptual designs of an invention.

 I've been drawing for years, but in 2014 I started participating in Inktober, a challenge to create an ink drawing every day during the month of October.
 In the same year, my mother in law and I launched Geek Girl Stuff.
 We make geeky jewelry, dragon eggs, etched glass, and prints and greeting cards of my sketches.
-We set up a booth for Rose City Comic Con and Wizard World Comic Con.

 Photo prints and greeting cards of the sketches are available for purchase on Geek Girl Stuff's shop.